Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webswitchpanel2.jpg"/>

-and then back outside the electrical bay via a hole I drilled in the back wall:
+and then back outside the electrical bay to connect to the heaters via a hole I drilled in the back wall:

 <img src="/assets/webdumpvalveheat3.jpg"/>

-After the heating pad installation, their wires were all gathered up and connected to their associated power wires and ground wires exiting the electrical bay from that hole.
+After the heating pad installation, the wires were all gathered up and connected to their associated power wires and ground wires coming from the electrical bay.
 Here is what one of the gate valves looked like while doing the wiring.

 <img src="/assets/webvalveheat1.jpg"/>

-After it was all tested, I added some Reflectix insulation and enclosed it in a plactic wrap:
+After it was all tested, I added some Reflectix insulation and enclosed both valves in a plactic wrap:

 <img src="/assets/webvalveheat2.jpg"/>

 <img src="/assets/webvalveheat3.jpg"/>

+This was, without a doubt, the highest workload mod I had done so far due to the amount of wiring that needed to be connected - all while lying on my back underneath the coach.
+Would I do all of this again?
+Well, not sure.
+I guess it will depend on how well these things work, when giving a real life test.
+This project was intended to be insurance for the times when we were forced to be camping off season when we would rather be inside the house surfing the internet - planning for next years travel.

+I'll let you know how all of this turned out!

 **Consideration 6** – Can we power all of this stuff while dry camping, with no shore power plugged in?